length accessor property of

-length accessor property represents the length (in elements) of a typed array.
+TypedArray instances returns the length (in elements) of this typed array.

 length property is an accessor property whose set accessor function is

 undefined, meaning that you can only read this property.
 The value is established when a TypedArray is constructed and cannot be changed.
-If the TypedArray is not specifying an
+If the TypedArray is not specifying a

 byteOffset or a